 The essence of a Safari game drive

-Situated in the Sawai Madhopur district of south eastern Rajasthan, Ranthambore National Park promises breathtaking views and wildlife encounters.
-Renowned as one of the finest reserves in India, the park boasts a wide variety of wildlife, birdlife and flora dotted throughout its extensive grounds.
-Morning and evening game drives through the park are a veritable feast for the senses, encompassing unbelievable scenery, as well as an orchestra of Indian sounds.
+Located in the Sawai Madhopur district of south eastern Rajasthan, Ranthambhore National Park is renowned as one of the finest reserves in India.
+Boasting a wide variety of wildlife, birdlife and flora dotted throughout its extensive grounds, a safari here is a veritable feast for the senses, encompassing unbelievable scenery, as well as an orchestra of sounds.

-Game drives are led by experienced and trained guides who tailor excursions to suit the preferences of every guest, whether it’s to view a certain animal, learn about the mannerisms of different species and their habitats or simply to enjoy the vast expanse of land and the panoramic surroundings.
-Guides are always eager and willing to impart their vast knowledge and expertise to interested travellers.
+Twice-daily game drives are led by experienced and trained guides who tailor excursions to suit the preferences of every guest, whether it’s to view a certain animal, learn about the mannerisms of different species or simply to enjoy the spectacular landscape.

-Due to the vast water bodies that cover Ranthambore, the park is home to over 272 migratory and native bird species.
+Vast water bodies cover Ranthambhore, home to over 300 migratory and native bird species.
 Massive droves of pelican and rose-ringed parakeet can be found in the shallows and on tree branches, whilst the mighty eagle and falcon soar through the clear skies in search of unaware prey.
 Marvel at the copper coat of the Bengal tiger, as it seeks refuge from the harsh sun and cools off in nearby rivers, inhabited by stealthy, snub-nosed marsh crocodiles.
-A glimpse of this beautiful animal in its element is a truly rewarding sight.
-Listen carefully to the sounds of the Indian jungle as the elegant spotted chital deer alerts its kin to the presence of any predator.
-The mahogany brown, wide eyed sambar deer graze the fields with delicate steps.
-Watch the antics of colonies of langur as they chatter in the treetops.
+Listen to the sounds of the Indian jungle as the elegant spotted chital deer alerts its kin to the presence of any predator, the wide-eyed sambar deer graze the fields and colonies of langur chatter in the treetops.
 The enigmatic jungle, with its many moods, is sure to mesmerise and delight.